XiaoMi/mace/docs/user_guide/basic_usage.rst

     	# Test model run time
         python tools/converter.py run --config=/path/to/your/model_deployment_file.yml --round=100

-        # If you want to run model on specified arm linux device, you should put device config file in the working directory or run with flag `--device_yml`
-        python tools/converter.py run --config=/path/to/mace-models/mobilenet-v2/mobilenet-v2.yml --device_yml=/path/to/devices.yml --example

         # Validate the correctness by comparing the results against the
     	# original model and framework, measured with cosine distance for similarity.
     	python tools/converter.py run --config=/path/to/your/model_deployment_file.yml --validate

+        # If you want to run model on specified arm linux device, you should put device config file in the working directory or run with flag `--device_yml`
+        python tools/converter.py run --config=/path/to/your/model_deployment_file.yml --device_yml=/path/to/devices.yml

 * **benchmark**